jvo024/traffic_predictions_ads506/README.md

-# S&P 500 Index - Time Series Forecasting
+# Traffic Congestion - Time Series Forecasting

 This project is part of the ADS-506: Applied Time Series Analysis course in the Applied Data Science Program at the University of San Diego.

-The S&P 500 Index is a valuable benchmark for the US stock market and consists of shares of the 500 largest publicly traded companies in the United States.
-By understanding trends, seasonality, and the factors that influence the value of the S&P 500, analysts can better understand the risk of investment into the popular stock market index, and better understand when are the best times to make investments.
+Traffic congestion leads billions of dollars in losses each year by individuals and corporations alike.
+By understanding and accurately predicting traffic at major intersections, routes and travel time can be optimized to reduce overall monetary loss.

 \--